True at First Light: Publication history

 Scribner's requested a book of fewer than 100,000 words.
 Patrick Hemingway worked for two years with the 200,000-word manuscript—initially converting to an electronic format, and then editing out superfluous material.
 He strengthened the storyline, and eliminated long descriptive passages with disparaging remarks about family members and living persons.
 He explains the manuscript was a draft lacking "ordinary housekeeping chores" such as character names.
 The cuts made, he said, maintained the integrity of the story and "the reader is not deprived of the essential quality of the book".

 True at First Light was published on July 7, 1999 with a print run of 200,000.
-For the publicity campaign, Patrick Hemingway appeared on the Today Show on the day of publication.
-The book became the main selection for the Book of the Month Club (BOMC), was serialized in the New Yorker, and rights were sold for translations to Danish, French, German, Icelandic, Italian, Norwegian, Polish, Spanish, and Swedish.
+For the publicity campaign, Patrick Hemingway appeared on the NBC program Today on the day of publication.
+The book became the main selection for the Book of the Month Club (BOMC), was serialized in The New Yorker, and rights were sold for translations to Danish, French, German, Icelandic, Italian, Norwegian, Polish, Spanish, and Swedish.
 A sound recording was released in 2007.